 This is not a storybook.
 This is a collection of poems written over time.
 This is also the first collection of poems that I have read since school.
 I have recently developed an appreciation for poetry, and this book found me at the right time.
 Thanks to Pragya Gogoi for allowing me to read this book.

-Cost Worth: The book's paperback edition costs around 150/- not much for the range of emotions this book delivers.
+The book’s paperback edition costs around Rs.
+160/- not much for the range of emotions this book delivers.